Willful Review

 And, while the law doesn’t allow for digital signing, witnessing, or online storage of wills or Powers of Attorney, Ontario’s new emergency order does allow for virtual witnessing.
 Willful has launched a partnership with Notary Pro to help its customers get their wills witnessed virtually.
 Willful is also watching legislation in other provinces hoping they follow suit.

-Learn more about How to Make a Will During COVID-19.
+Learn more about How to make a will.

 Pros